 - a.
-Only properly trained and certified individuals will conduct TSP operational program activities, such as TSCM services, TSP Reviews, COMSEC utilization determinations, or TEMPEST reviews in accordance with this Order. - b.
-All classified and sensitive unclassified information in all forms must be protected in accordance with all applicable laws, regulations, policies, and directives.

-c.
-Program offices must provide resources necessary to effectively implement all elements included within this Order.
-This includes but is not limited to equipment, processes, training, personnel, and direction.

-- d.
-Documentation relevant to the TSP and this Order must be maintained and upon request provided to the Director, TSP.
-Distribution of the classified TSP Annexes is limited to the TSP programmatic channels, their designees, or others as determined by the Director, TSP, based upon a need-to-know determination. - e.
+Only trained and certified individuals will conduct TSP operational program activities, such as TSCM services, TSP Reviews, COMSEC utilization determinations, or TEMPEST reviews in accordance with this Order and National Requirements. - b.
+Program offices must implement all elements included within this Order.
+This includes, but is not limited to, equipment, processes, training, personnel, and direction. - c.
+Information required by this Order relevant to the TSP and this Order must be maintained and, upon request, provided to the Director, TSP.
+Distribution of the classified TSP Annexes is limited to the TSP programmatic channels, their designees, or others as determined by the Director, TSP, based upon a need-to-know determination. - d.
 Access to TSP operational information and activities requires appropriate clearance, relevant access approval, and need-to-know.
-Distribution of Attachments 3, 4 and 5 of this order is determined by the Director, TSP. - f.
-Methods to deter, detect, respond to, and mitigate unauthorized access to classified and sensitive unclassified information that conform with the requirements of this Order must be implemented. - g.
-Reciprocity requirements between departments and agencies in which reciprocal acceptance of interagency security policies and procedures is designed to reduce aggregate costs, promote interoperability of agency security systems, preserve the vitality of the U.S. industrial base, and advance national security objectives must be implemented. - h.
-Information requested by the TSP Office must be provided as requested/required.
+Distribution of Attachments 3, 4 and 5 of this Order is determined by the Director, TSP. - e.
+Methods to deter, detect, respond to, and mitigate unauthorized access to classified and sensitive unclassified information that conform with the requirements of this Order must be implemented. - f.
+Reciprocity requirements between departments and agencies in which reciprocal acceptance of interagency security policies and procedures is designed to reduce aggregate costs, promote interoperability of agency security systems, preserve the vitality of the U.S. industrial base, and advance national security objectives must be implemented. - g.
+Information requested by the TSP office must be provided as requested/required.
 Additional requirements for conducting and reporting service activities are found in the attachments to this Order.
-Distribution of the classified TSP Annex to Attachment 3 is limited to the Officially Designated Federal Security Authority (ODFSA), their designees, or others as determined by the Director, TSP on a need-to-know basis. - i.
-TSP programs must comply with requirements described in attachments 2, 3, 4 and 5, to include the classified annex to Attachment 3.
+Distribution of the classified TSP Annex to Attachment 3 is limited to the Officially Designated Federal Security Authority (ODFSA), their designees, or others as determined by the Director, TSP, on a need-to-know basis.